ajahne/blog/_posts/2018-07-21-accelerate-notes.md

 ![Chapter 10]({{site.baseurl}}/assets/images/accelerate-chapter-10-page.jpg){:height="100%" width="100%"}

 ## Chapter 11: Leaders and Managers
-- leadership doesn’t mean you have people reporting to you on an organizational chart - leadership is about inspiring and motivating those around you
+- Leadership doesn’t mean you have people reporting to you on an organizational chart - leadership is about inspiring and motivating those around you
 - 5 characteristics of a transformational leader: vision, inspirational communication, intellectual stimulation, supportive leadership, personal recognition
 - Transformative leadership vs servant leadership
 - Transformative leadership helps drive high performing teams